kairos-io/kairos/docs/content/en/docs/Examples/metallb.md

 Now that you have an understanding of what we'll be working with, let's dive into the installation process.

+Check out the [bundle](/docs/examples/bundles) example to configure `MetalLB` with bundles.
+Bundles provides a streamlined way to publish and re-use configuration between nodes.

 To get started, you'll need to use the [provider-kairos](https://github.com/kairos-io/provider-kairos) artifacts, which include k3s.
 We'll be using the [k3s manifest method](/docs/reference/configuration#kubernetes-manifests) to deploy MetalLB.